 This year’s theme is Mischief Makers, in honour of the 80th anniversary of the Beano comic.
 When children sign up they will receive a fun activity pack with a map of Beanotown and clues to find a hidden treasure.
 Children who complete the challenge will receive a medal.

 3. Low Cost Swimming & Other Leisure Centre Activities

 It’s worth checking out if your local leisure centre is offering any discounts or special holiday activities this summer.
 Some leisure centres offer very low cost swimming sessions for children, and others run holiday programmes that allow children to try different sports for a fairly low price.
-Furthermore, if you are in England, then check out if your local County Sports Partnership is offering anything during the holidays.

 4. Sign Up For A Free Subscription Box